 Keiko, an eight-year-old elementary school student at the time, was on the road near her house in Ushita, 2.4 km from the hypocentre.
 She is now the Director of Hiroshima Interpreters for Peace.
 Friendly and well spoken, Keiko does not use an interpreter for the interview.

-In front of Hiroshima Station there is a hill, and I lived behind this hill, which saved me.
+In front of Hiroshima Station there is a hill, and I lived behind this hill.
+Many people suffered in this area but I was saved because I didn't go to school.
 But the people who came to help, they did not know entering the city was so dangerous.
 Many people entered the city later then became sick and died.
 The younger they were, the more susceptible they were to radiation.
 We did not know why people entering the city were becoming sick.
 We suffered so many years—people with no scars would die.

 Follow David on Instagram